-Experience Level for Diving
+Is there a Recommended Experience Level for Diving Australia?

 Some dive sites are for the more advanced diver.
 It is suggested you follow your Divemaster or Instructor’s advice as to your level and capability for certain dives.
 It is recommended that you are an advanced level diver for some areas and suggested that you have peak performance buoyancy and nitrox specialities to make the most of your diving in Australia.
 A check dive is carried out on the first day.
 Strict safety standards are adhered to and dive trips will depend on weather conditions and diver experience.